COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 During flu season, to protect our patients, we ask all visitors to inpatient areas if they have been sick with any of the following symptoms:

 - Fever, chills, body aches and/or fatigue (very tired)

 - Cough, stuffy/runny nose or sore throat

-If you or anyone in your party has been sick with any of the above symptoms in the last five days, we ask that you do not visit a child in an inpatient area.
-If you or anyone in your party has been sick, but must accompany a child to go up to an inpatient unit, we will ask you to wear a mask and will ask you more questions on the unit.
+During flu season, If you or anyone in your group has been sick with any of the above symptoms in the last five days, we ask that you do not visit the patient.

 The flu vaccine is an effective way to prevent or reduce the severity of flu symptoms.
 Learn more about the flu and the flu vaccine from our experts: